-This reform led to the appearance of the first confessional and congregational schools, among which that of Canillo in 1880 stands out.
-These schools were Spanish, and were the origin of the schools that depended for the first time on the Spanish Ministry of Education from 1930 .
+This reform led to the appearance of the first confessional and congregational schools, among which the one in Canillo stands out in 1880.
+These schools were Spanish, and were the origin of the schools that depended for the first time on the Ministry of Education of Spain from 1930.

-Due to the fact that Andorra has traditionally always been a receiving country for emigrants, these schools were soon not enough and from 1900 the first French schools began to open.
-The legal status of these French schools was regulated in 1982 with the promulgation of the Decree on schools and the Lyceum of the French Co-Prince in the Principality.
+Due to the fact that Andorra has traditionally always been a host country for emigrants, soon these schools were not enough and from 1900 the first French schools began to open.
+The legal status of these French schools was regulated in 1982 with the promulgation of the Decree on the schools and the Lyceum of the French Prince in the Principality.

-Thirty years later, in 1930, the first secular Spanish schools were created and during 1960 and 1970 the previous schools were modernized.
+Thirty years later, in 1930, the first secular Spanish schools are created and during 1960 and 1970 the previous schools were modernized.
 In 1972, the need to preserve the identity and peculiarities of the country in its education was detected.
-So an Andorran Training program is launched in foreign educational systems through the teaching of the Catalan language and of the history, geography and institutions of Andorra.
+So an Andorran Training program is launched in foreign educational systems by teaching the Catalan language and the history, geography and institutions of Andorra.

-This training would culminate ten years later in the Andorran educational system, the Escola Andorrana, with a series of legislation on schools such as the Decree on schoolchildren.
+This training would culminate ten years later in the Andorran educational system, the Escola Andorrana, with a series of legislation on schools such as the Decret sobre les escoles.
 In addition, the situation of French schools is regulated.
-Finally, in 1993 the situation of Spanish schools is regulated, with the Hispano-Andorran Agreement on educational matters, signed on January 11.
+Finally, in 1993, the situation of Spanish schools was regulated with the Hispano-Andorran Agreement on educational matters, signed on January 11.

 Since 1993 school supply has continued to increase in all areas to the point that there is currently even a high-capacity association, named Zebra4, dedicated to serving those children with extraordinary talent or gifted.

-Although the three educational systems are different, they all share a series of minimum points:
+Although the three educational systems are different, they all share a number of minimum points:

 - The powers are centralized in the Andorran Ministry of Education, Youth and Sports with three secretaries of state.